-Place wheel chocks to the back of the rear wheels to prevent the vehicle from rolling back.
-Make sure the vehicle is in Park, and parking brakes are applied.
+Place wheel chocks on the back of the rear wheels to prevent the vehicle from rolling back.
+Make sure the vehicle is in Park and parking brakes are applied.

 - Jack up the car.
-Ideally using garage lift or portable vehicle lift.
-If a lift is not available, jack up the vehicle and support it properly.
-It is important to secure the vehicle using two methods and ensuring the rear wheels are blocked with wheel chock or block to prevent the vehicle from rolling back.
+Ideally, use a garage lift or portable vehicle lift.
+If a lift is unavailable, jack up the vehicle and support it properly.
+It is important to secure the vehicle using two methods and ensuring the rear wheels are blocked with a wheel chock or block to prevent the vehicle from rolling back.

 - Remove the soundproofing shield from under the vehicle.
-Remove both front and back soundproofings.
-They are held in place with several 8mm bolts that need to be removed.
+Remove both front and back soundproofing.
+They are held in place with several 8mm bolts that must be removed.

 - Next, remove the bolts that secure the front differential to the front carrier.
 Before you remove the bolts, you either need to support the differential or have a second person help you by holding up the differential.